CCurl/c3/README.md

 ## c3 Base system reference
 When c3 starts, it can take a filename as the program.
-If no filename is given, it tries to open 'core.c3' or '../core.c3'.
+If no filename is given, it tries to open 'core.c3', then '../core.c3'.
-NOTE: almost all of the 'standard' c3 words are defined in 'core.c3'
+NOTE: the startup c3 words are defined in 'core.c3'.
+The list of words below is not complete.
+- See file core.c3 for details.
 ```
 *** MATH ***
 +        (a b--c)          Addition